 In contrast to the lows, the mids aren’t the greatest.
 They seem to do very well with vocals and lyrics come through nice and clear, but background instruments tend to get a little clustered when listening to genres like rock and electronic.
 That’s not to say that you can’t single out individual instruments if you really listen in, but they’re not too clear.
 They were also slightly rough sounding when listening to classical pieces but it was way less noticeable.
 I only realized that they sounded slightly odd when listening to cello pieces by Yo-Yo Ma.

-In the end the HEOS 1 are exactly what they claim to be, an entry level speaker for your home audio setup.
+In the end the HEOS 1 is exactly what it claims to be, an entry level speaker for your home audio setup.
 The sound of one of them alone is good enough to keep on my desk and fill the room with music, but it’s clear that these will perform best when synced to a second HEOS 1, or any other product in the Denon ecosystem for that matter.
 It does a lot of things well, but it can’t handle everything.

 Still, for only $199 it’s a damn good speaker and definitely holds it’s own against other speakers in the price range.
 The model that is now being sold is also compatible with Amazon Echo devices and can be controlled by Alexa voice control, which allows it to keep up with the newer home speaker options out there.
 However, if you opt for a more recently released speaker you’ll be afforded certain features like Bluetooth 5.1.
 In addition, there are more portable Bluetooth speakers out there, but if you like the idea of a home speaker that can occasionally be taken out, this is worth checking out.